 Graduates build leadership development portfolios related to their professional goals.
 Distance students pay the same tuition, regardless of residency.
 Admission generally requires a minimum 2.75 GPA; applicants with lower GPAs may still be admitted, but these students must also submit GRE or GMAT scores.

-Norwich University is regionally accredited by the New England Association of Schools and Colleges (NEASC).
+Norwich University is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).

 36. University of Idaho